lm-sys/FastChat/docs/training.md

 ### Fine-tuning Vicuna-7B with Local NPUs

-You can use the following command to train Vicuna-7B with 8 x 910B (60GB).
+You can use the following command to train Vicuna-7B with 8 x NPUs.
 Use `--nproc_per_node` to specify the number of NPUs.
 ```bash
 torchrun --nproc_per_node=8 --master_port=20001 fastchat/train/train.py \
     --model_name_or_path ~/vicuna-7b-v1.5-16k  \